 Primary intestinal lymphangiectasia (PIL) is a rare digestive disorder characterized by abnormally enlarged (dilatated) lymph vessels supplying the lining of the small intestine.
 The main symptoms are swelling (edema) of the limbs and abdominal discomfort.
 The disorder is usually diagnosed before three years of age but is sometimes diagnosed later in life.

-The most obvious sign of the disorder is moderate to severe swelling in the lower limbs, face and external genitalia due to fluid retention (edema).
-Fluid is retained because the blood protein levels are low.
+The most obvious sign of the disorder is moderate to severe swelling in the lower limbs, eventually face, abdomen and external genitalia due to fluid retention (edema).
+Fluid is retained because the blood protein (albumin) levels are low.
 Lymphedema may also be associated and not easy to differentiate from edema.

 Abdominal pain and/or nausea, vomiting and diarrhea may also be present.
 Affected individuals may experience fatigue, weight loss, and an inability to gain weight in childhood.
-The blood lymphocyte count is usually low as are blood protein (albumin, globulins because protein in the lymph leaks into the intestine and the feces) and blood cholesterol levels (because cholesterol from food is not properly absorbed).
+The blood lymphocyte count is usually low as are blood protein (albumin, globulins because protein in the lymph leaks into the intestine and the feces called exudative enteropathy) and blood cholesterol levels (because cholesterol from food is not properly absorbed).

 PIL is a rare disease that affects males and females in equal numbers.
 The prevalence is unknown.

 The diagnosis of PIL is made by viewing the intestine with a flexible scope (endoscope), removing tissue samples from several areas (biopsy) and examining these tissues for signs of abnormal dilation.
 This exam is rarely normal and videocapsule endoscopy may be useful when endoscopic findings are not contributive.
 Intestinal lymph oozing may be confirmed by the increased clearance of alpha-1 antitrypsin in the stools.